 This post contains affiliate links.
 As an Amazon Associate, I earn a small portion from qualifying purchases at no extra charge for you.

-I now have a large patch of rhubarb, about 6 plants.
+I now have a large patch of rhubarb, and about 6 plants.
 They are a lovely red rhubarb color.
 I have now put them to bed for the fall having picked all my rhubarb and put it into 4 and six cup amounts and freezing them.

-With both blueberries and rhubarb in abundance in Canada this could be a very Canadian recipe.
+With both blueberries and rhubarb in abundance in Canada, this could be a very Canadian recipe.

 I only got 14 cups this year but last year I got a whopping 25 cups.
 Maybe it was too hot this year or it overproduced last year giving me a smaller yield.